 Why should I Practice Self-Awareness?

 Self-reflection is crucial to understanding how you think and feel about relationships more generally.
 Are you avoidant to intimacy?
-Are you always looking for someone to be in a romantic relationship with because you are afraid and unsure of being by yourself?
+Do you want to find true love because you are afraid and unsure of being by yourself?
 Maybe not.
 But no matter how secure you may feel about your relationships, there are likely thinking models buried within your subconscious that may be keeping you from loving fully.

 Uncovering our emotions and relational thinking patterns helps us to identify our personal strengths and weaknesses within our relationships.
 With a stronger sense of self-awareness, we can form stronger relationships with others who can support us through challenges and whose attachment style complements ours.